Aleksey Mitrofanov: Early life and education

+Political career

+Mitrofanov unsuccessfully ran in the 1999 Moscow mayoral election as a candidate of the Liberal Democratic Party of Russia (LDPR).
+His running mate was Andrey Brezhnev, the nephew of the Soviet leader Leonid Brezhnev.
+He also ran in the 2003 mayoral election, again unsuccessfully.

-In 2005, he made and released a controversial erotic movie titled Yuliya, which portrayed two people called Misha and Yuliya in various sex scenes, who resembled then-Prime Minister of Ukraine Yulia Tymoshenko and President of Georgia Mikhail Saakashvili.
-He is also known for his strident nationalist comments.
-For instance, in November 2008, he claimed that the 2008–2009 Ukrainian financial crisis would shut down Ukraine's industry and that this collapse would make Ukraine become a part of the Russian Federation.
+In 2005, co-wrote the script for a pornographic film titled Yuliya, which portrayed two politicians, named Yulia and Mikhail, having sex in a helicopter near the Georgia–Russia border.
+Mitrofanov stated that the figures in the film were based on the prime minister of Ukraine Yulia Tymoshenko and the president of Georgia Mikheil Saakashvili, both of whom are unpopular among Russian nationalists for their support of Atlanticism.
+In November 2008, he claimed that the 2008–2009 Ukrainian financial crisis would shut down Ukraine's industry and that this collapse would make Ukraine become a part of Russia.

-Mitrofanov left the Liberal Democratic Party of Russia (LDPR) in August 2007 to join A Just Russia, led by Sergei Mironov.
-Opinion polls at the time suggested that the LDPR would fail to gain representation in the Duma following the election in December 2007, while Fair Russia was expected to gain seats.
+Mitrofanov left the LDPR in August 2007 to join A Just Russia, led by Sergei Mironov.
+Opinion polls at the time suggested that the LDPR would fail to gain representation in the Duma following the December 2007 election, while A Just Russia was expected to gain seats.
 LDPR leader Vladimir Zhirinovsky said Mitrofanov's departure would actually improve Mitrofanov's former party image.

-Mitrofanov stood as the top candidate for the Fair Russia federal list in Penza during the 2007 Russian legislative election.
-He was not re-elected.
+Mitrofanov stood as the top candidate for the Just Russia federal list in Penza during the 2007 Russian legislative election; he was not re-elected.
 In 2011, he was elected to the State Duma of the Russian Federation.

+Mitrofanov, alongside Nikolai Lakutin, Leonid Levin, Dzhamaladin Gasanov, and Igor Zotov, voted to confirm the First Medvedev cabinet on 8 May 2012, in contradiction of a statement by A Just Russia leader Sergey Mironov urging party members not to do so.
+In response, Mitrofanov and Lakutin were expelled from the party; Levin, Gasanov, and Zotov, who were independent members of the A Just Russia faction, were likewise suspended from the faction.
+After his removal, Mitrofanov was the leader of a group (comprising members of A Just Russia) that attempted to form a parliamentary group of independents in favour of United Russia and president Vladimir Putin.